Troy Neiman

-Troy Davenport Neiman (born November 13, 1990) is an American professional baseball relief pitcher who is currently a free agent.
+Troy Davenport Neiman (born November 13, 1990) is an American former professional baseball relief pitcher.
 He is 6' 6", and weighs 230 pounds.

 Neiman pitched in college for the Chico State Wildcats, finishing his career there with the second-lowest ERA in university history (1.89), and the 10th-best career winning percentage (.722) and number of strikeouts (126).
 In July 2013 the Colorado Rockies signed him as a free agent to a minor league contract.
 Through 2017, in his minor league career—exclusively as a relief pitcher—he was 23-10 with a 3.34 ERA, had struck out 304 batters in 301.2 innings, and kept opposing batters to a batting average of .230.

 Neiman pitched for Team Israel at the 2017 World Baseball Classic.

 Early life

 Neiman was born in Castaic, California, and is Jewish.
 His paternal grandfather is a sound technician who has won an Academy Award for technical innovation and two Emmy Awards.
 He pitched for Valencia High School in Santa Clarita, California.